 Securing a mortgage for an investment property might seem daunting, leading some to believe it’s impossible.
 While the process might be more complex than getting a mortgage for a primary residence, it’s certainly achievable.
 Preparation is key.
 Having a solid financial standing, a good credit score, and a well-defined investment plan will significantly improve your chances of approval.
 Don’t let this myth deter you—take the time to understand the requirements and work with a knowledgeable lender.
 Contact us at MoFin Lending to discuss your investment goals.

-Credit Scores Don’t Matter
+Myth: Credit Scores Don’t Matter

 Your credit score plays a vital role in any mortgage application, including those for investment properties.
 A higher credit score can unlock better interest rates and more favorable loan terms.
 Lenders use your credit score as an indicator of your financial responsibility and your ability to repay the loan.
 While other factors like your down payment and debt-to-income ratio are also considered, a good credit score is a strong foundation for a successful mortgage application.
 Learn more about how your credit score impacts your investment property mortgage rate.